CTNP Permagarden Training – Ghana

-The fifth training of our Permagarden Training Initiative – Worldwide will take place in May 2018.
+The fifth training of our Permagarden Training Initiative – Worldwide will take place in May, 2018.
 Peter Jensen will train local community-based farmers and volunteers in Ghana with his Terra Firma Permagardens for Empowerment and Resilience course.
-Here is an outline of what we intend to accomplish in this monumental initiative to spread permaculture technology across the globe.
+Here is an outline of what we intend to accomplish in this monumental initiative to spread the permaculture technology across the globe.

 What: Permagarden Training and Outreach

 Trainer: Peter Jensen, RPCV (Haiti, 1985-87), Agroecology and Permagarden Training Specialist.

 Host and Local Director: Solomon Amuzu, Founder and Director of Call to Nature Permaculture

 The step by step Terra Firma Method will be used throughout to guide learners and future trainers how to make the most suitable all-organic, water-conserving, nutrition –focused, home garden for this particular climate and culture.